staruml/staruml-csharp/README.md

 This extension for StarUML(http://staruml.io) support to generate C# code from UML model and to reverse C# code to UML model.
 Install this extension from Extension Manager of StarUML.

 > __Note__
+> This extensions do not provide perfect reverse engineering which is a test and temporal feature.
+If you need a complete reverse engineering feature, please check other professional reverse engineering tools.

->
+> __Note__
->  This extension is based on C# 2.0 specification and the parser for C# used in this extension is not perfect, so some codes may not be reverse engineered.
+>  This extension is based on C# 2.0 specification.

 C# Code Generation
 --------------------